rackerlabs/technical-blog/content/blog/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure/index.md

 metaDescription: "This blog post introduces the Oracle&reg; Cloud Infrastructure (OCI) Identity and Access Management (IAM) components and shows some features that help you to manage Oracle cloud resources."
 ogTitle: "Overview of IAM in Oracle Cloud Infrastructure"
 ogDescription: "This blog post introduces the Oracle&reg; Cloud Infrastructure (OCI) Identity and Access Management (IAM) components and shows some features that help you to manage Oracle cloud resources."
+slug: "overview of IAM in oracle cloud infrastructure"
 ---

 This blog post introduces the Oracle&reg; Cloud Infrastructure (OCI) Identity